-- Serve as the primary two-way communications channel between Council and the board or commission.
+- Serves as the primary two-way communications channel between Council and the board or commission.

-- To take the lead in filling vacancies, reviewing applications, and interviewing candidates for the board or commission.
+- Takes the lead in filling vacancies, reviewing applications, and interviewing candidates for the board or commission.

-- To serve as the primary informal Council contact for the board or commission.
+- Serves as the primary informal Council contact for the board or commission.

-- To help resolve questions the board or commission may have about the role of Council, municipal government, and the board or commission.
+- Helps resolve questions the board or commission may have about the role of Council, municipal government, and the board or commission.

-- To establish formal or informal contact with the chairperson of the board or commission and effectively communicate the role of the liaison.
+- Establishes formal or informal contact with the chairperson of the board or commission and effectively communicate the role of the liaison.

-- To provide procedural direction and relay Council's position to the board or commission, and to communicate to the board or commission that the liaison's role is not to direct the board in its activities or work.
+- Provides procedural direction and relays Council's position to the board or commission, and communicates to the board or commission that the liaison's role is not to direct the board in its activities or work.

-- To serve as Council contact rather than an advocate for or ex-officio member of the board or commission.
+- Serves as Council contact rather than an advocate for or ex-officio member of the board or commission.

-- To review the annual work plan of the board or commission and make recommendations to the City Council regarding the work plan.
+- Reviews annual work plan of the board or commission and make recommendations to the City Council regarding the work plan.

-- To identify and help resolve any problems that may exist with respect to the functioning of the board or commission.
+- Identifies and helps resolve any problems that may exist with respect to the functioning of the board or commission.

-- To facilitate the training of new board and commission members by providing suggestions and relevant information to the City staff members responsible for providing such training.
+- Facilitates training of new board and commission members by providing suggestions and relevant information to the City staff members responsible for providing such training.